fhessman/scientific-snap/Examples/RemoteSensing/README.md

 <tt>{"buffer":{"accX":{"updateMode":"single","size":0,"buffer":[-0.11232910573482514]}}, ...}</tt>

 (the uninteresting "status" info represented by "..." has been removed to make things look simpler).
-This time, the main "buffer" contains a dictionary with an entry for the x-acceleration "accX" which contains, among other things, a "buffer" with the actual sensor value, "-0.11232910573482514", in the SI units "m/s^2".
-We could try to use "item of (item of (item of ...))" but this only uses the position in the lists, not the keys of the dictionary.
-A better way is to use the Library's "value at key ... of ..." block.
-Then, to get at this value, we need only follow the hierarchy of dictionary keys: to get at the "buffer" within "accX" within the main "buffer", we can use
+This time, the main "buffer" contains a dictionary with an entry for the x-acceleration "accX" which contains, among other things, a "buffer" with the actual sensor value, "-0.11232910573482514", in SI units (m/s^2).
+To get at this value, we need only follow the hierarchy of dictionary keys: to get at the "buffer" within "accX" within the main "buffer", we can use

 ![values at keys](./images/values_at_keys.png)